zmcartor/homestead-guide/source/contracts-and-transactions/contracts.rst

     21

 When called using ``sendTransaction`` the function call is executed via sending a transaction.
-This will cost ether to send and the call will be recorded forever on the blockchain.
+This will cost expanse to send and the call will be recorded forever on the blockchain.
 The return value of calls made in this manner is the hash of the stransaction.